andnorda/Digital-Leksehjelp/README.md

 To deploy a new version to digital-leksehjelp.herokuapp.com, and effectively http://digitalleksehjelp.no.

+1. You need to install the [Heroku Toolbelt](https://toolbelt.herokuapp.com/), and login with your own Heroku user, which have been granted access to the app by [ops@iterate.no](mailto:ops@iterate.no).
+If your user has not, please give them a shout.

-1. Run the script `./heroku-deploy` and wait for it to finish.
+2. Run the script `./heroku-deploy` and wait for it to finish.

 Browser compatibility
 ---------------------